google/cronet.dart/README.md

 ## Usage

+### Supported Platforms

+Currently, 64 bit Linux and Windows systems are supported.

 1. Add package as a dependency in your `pubspec.yaml`.

 2. Run this from the `root` of your project.